Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: -developed matrices

 We naturally identify $D_X=\mu_n[X]$ and $D_Y=\mu_n[Y]$ as $G$-modules, where

-is the (abelian) group of formal sums with coefficients in $\mu_n$, over a basis $G$-set $S$, with the $G$-action inherited from $S$.
+is the free abelian group of formal sums with coefficients in $\mu_n$, over a basis $G$-set $S$, with the $G$-action inherited from $S$.
 The identification sends a diagonal matrix $\diag(v)$ indexed by $S$ to $\sum v_s[s]$.
-This puts us in the position to compute $H^1(G,\mu_n[X])$ and $H^1(G,\mu_n[Y])$.
-To this end, the computational tool we will invoke is the Lemma of Eckmann-Shapiro.
-Recall that we have assumed that $X$ and $Y$ are transitive $G$-sets.
+This requires us to compute $H^1(G,\mu_n[X])$ and $H^1(G,\mu_n[Y])$.
+We will invoke the notion of (co)induced moduels and the Eckmann-Shapiro Lemma.
+Given a group $G$, a subgroup $H$ and an $H$-module $N$, the coinduced module $CInd_H^GN$ is a $G$-module, with the property that $H^i(H,N)\cong H^i(G,CInd_H^GN)$ for all $i\ge 0$.
+For definitions and properties of (co)induced modules and for a precise statement of the lemma of Eckmann-Shapiro, the reader in enouraged to look at Appendix \ref{appB}.\\